ansys/pyansys-math/doc/source/examples/eigen_solve/eigen_solve.rst

 .. _ref_mapdl_math_eigen_solve:

-Using APDLMath to solve Eigenproblems
+Using Ansys Math to solve Eigenproblems
 -------------------------------------
-Use APDLMath to solve eigenproblems.
+Use Ansys Math to solve Eigenproblems.

 This example uses a verification manual input file, but you can use your own sparse or dense matrices and solve those.